simonmichael/hledger_site/src/install.md

 Building hledger requires the GHC compiler and either the stack or cabal build tool which you can install with your package manager (brew, apt, winget..), with [ghcup], or with [stack] (simplest).
 Or, you can use docker.
-All this may need perhaps 4G of RAM and 4G of disk space.
+All this may need perhaps 4G of RAM and 4G or more of disk space.

 ### On Mac